Bill Mazeroski: Formative years

+Professional career

 Early struggles and rapid ascent

 Success at the pro level did not come easily for Mazeroski at the outset.
 In 1955, the 17-year-old made his debut with the Class A Williamsport Grays, where he hit .235 in 93 games.
 He played exclusively at shortstop, where he was charged with 31 errors.
 The next spring, Pirates general manager Branch Rickey noticed how well he turned the double play as a second baseman, which prompted his move to the right side of the diamond.
-Mazeroski moved up to the Triple A Hollywood Stars farm club to begin the 1956 season.
+Mazeroski moved up to the Triple A Hollywood Stars farm club to begin the 1955 season.
 While he played 20 errorless games at his new position, the two-level jump proved to be too much at the plate.
 He was sent back to Williamsport, where he got back on track with a .293 batting average and 11 homers in 114 games.

 Mazeroski returned to Hollywood at the outset of the 1956 campaign, only this time things were noticeably different.
 He hit .305 with an .823 OPS (on-base plus slugging) to earn a promotion to the major leagues midway through the season.
 At a time when the vast majority of young athletes were required to hone their skills in the minors for several years, Mazeroski got the call at 19 years of age.
 As expected, the transition was not a seamless one.

-He made his major league debut on July 7 at the Polo Grounds against the Giants, and singled in his first at bat in the third inning off Johnny Antonelli for his first hit.
+He made his first big league appearance on July 7, 1956, against the New York Giants at the Polo Grounds in New York.
+His first hit was a single off Johnny Antonelli in his first at bat.
 But for most of the next five weeks, his batting average tumbled below the .200 mark; he hit his first home run on August 16, a 2-run shot off Robin Roberts in the fourth inning, to lead the Pirates to a 4-1 road win over the Phillies.
 But a few days later, Pirates manager Bobby Bragan dropped him behind the pitcher in the batting order for 10 games.
 Mazeroski regrouped to hit .243 in 81 games, but later conceded that the drop in the lineup had an adverse effect on his confidence at the plate early in his career.

 After Danny Murtaugh replaced Bragan at the helm in early August 1957, Mazeroski and the Pirates showed immediate and steady improvement.
 "Baseball men are saying that Mazeroski, with his great hands and range and arm, is perhaps the finest young infielder in the business," Sports Illustrated reported in its 1958 preseason analysis.

-The young Bucs promptly stunned the baseball world with a second-place finish, while Mazeroski blossomed into an All-Star for the first time in his career.
+In 1958, the young Bucs promptly stunned the baseball world with a second-place finish, while Mazeroski blossomed into an All-Star for the first time in his career.
 His 19 home runs and 69 RBI each ranked second at his position in the major leagues.
 He also was selected for his first Gold Glove Award.
 His father Louis died of lung cancer early the next year, but not before he had witnessed his son achieve stardom.